Joaquin Miller: Legacy

 A historical marker for his birthplace was unveiled October 10, 1915, on U.S. 27 north of Liberty in Union County, Indiana.
 Joaquin Miller Cabin is located in Washington, DC.
 The Hights, the Oakland home Miller built at the end of his life, was purchased by the city of Oakland in 1919, and is known as the Joaquin Miller House, located in Joaquin Miller Park.
 It is a designated California Historical Landmark.
 He planted the surrounding trees and he personally built, on the eminence to the north, his own funeral pyre and monuments dedicated to Moses, General John C. Frémont, and the poets Robert Browning and Elizabeth Barrett Browning.
 Several schools in California are named for him, including Miller Middle School in San Jose, Joaquin Miller Elementary School in Oakland, and Joaquin Miller Elementary School in Burbank.

+Joaquin Miller is portrayed by Sean McClory in the Death Valley Days 13th season episode "Magic Locket", which portrays Ina Coolbrith and the love of her life.

 Actor George Paulsin portrayed a youthful Joaquin Miller in the Death Valley Days episode "Early Candle Lighten", hosted by Dale Robertson.
 The episode, which aired April 24, 1970, marked Paulsin's first screen appearance and the last of the series' 452 episodes.
-In the story line, a cook at a gold camp in the Arizona Territory faces hanging for stealing nuggets from the miners.
+In the episode, a cook at a gold camp in the Arizona Territory faces hanging for stealing nuggets from the miners.
 His assistant, "Nat Miller", played by Paulsin, thinks he can save his life by bringing the cook's sister from Tucson.
 It was at this gold camp that Miller perfected his penchant for western poetry.

 In the 1978 British miniseries Lillie, actor Bruce Boa as Miller startles guests when Lillie Langtry arrives at a ball by scattering rose petals in her path.

 In 2012, artist Mark Oliver created a large statue called "Joaquin's Book" in Hoo Hoo Park in McCloud, California.
 The location is near where Miller lived with the Wintus.